-She has now returned to this country to take up a music-teaching post in Essex, but is maintaining her links with both the Netherlands and West Norfolk.
+She has now returned to this country and is a full-time professional early musician and music teacher, based in Essex, but is maintaining her links with both the Netherlands and West Norfolk.
+She is a member of the York Waits, and the Early Music ensemble Blondel, as well as running her own band of Waits in Colchester.
 Elizabeth and her father Chris also perform as a Renaissance or Georgian duo.
 See www.wyldesnoyse.co.uk for details.
-She has recently formed the Colchester Waits Shawm Band and is a member of The Norfolk Gallery Quire and Fall of Eve band, playing early clarinet and fiddle.

 Richard is an accomplished folk and early musician performing with various bands including "Rigajigjig", a band specialising in the folk music of Norfolk in the 19th and early 20th centuries.
 He is one of a very few remaining exponents of the Norfolk Dulcimer.
 Richard is also a woodwind instrument maker, having recently taken over the making of Baroque bassoons from famous shawm maker, John Hanchet.
 Richard also plays with The Norfolk Gallery Quire on early flute.
 His musical interests and knowledge are encyclopedic!